 - Highlight only the information that contributes to the sell.
 If everything stands out, nothing stands out.

 - Use only 2D graphics.
 Although 3D is fashionable and seems to catch the eye, they can actually be counterproductive.
 With a 3-dimensional chart or diagram the brain must interpret extra information (such as the complex spatial relationships between the height, width, and depth of the bars or pie segments).
-The two dimensions work perfectly and fulfil their purpose: that the information is understandable with a single glance.
+The two dimensions work perfectly and fulfill their purpose: that the information is understandable with a single glance.

 #4 Try telling a story